 Social proof is a vital part of every marketing campaign as it gives real testimonials from past clients.
 This approach has successfully acquired more customers for decades.
 Millennials are no exception to this strategy.

 They rely heavily on social proof to get a deeper understanding of a brand.
 This scheme is exceptionally unique as the past customers can say whatever their experience is from one brand.

-If you’re going to convince these Millennials, the best take is to incorporate social proof by collecting what your customers have said.
+Like with Gen Z, if you’re going to convince these Millennials, the best take is to incorporate social proof by collecting what your customers have said.